Quasimomentum of an elementary excitation for a system of point bosons under zero boundary conditions

 Introduce the quantity

 then relations (\ref{3-3}) and (\ref{3-4}) yield

-Since $P$ (\ref{3-4}), (\ref{3-4b}) is quantized analogously to the quasimomentum of the ensemble of quasiparticles for an interacting system with zero BCs \cite{mtjltp2018}, it is natural to identify $P$ (\ref{3-4}), (\ref{3-4b}) with this quasimomentum.
-It is essential that the quasiparticles are introduced for a system of point bosons in such a way that the total number of quasiparticles $\leq N$ \cite{mt2015,mtjltp2017} (such limitation was not found for nonpoint bosons probably because all models are valid only for small numbers of quasiparticles).
+Since $P$ (\ref{3-4}), (\ref{3-4b}) is quantized similarly to the quasimomentum of the ensemble of quasiparticles for an interacting system under the zero BCs \cite{mtujp2019}, it is natural to identify $P$ (\ref{3-4}), (\ref{3-4b}) with this quasimomentum.
+It is essential that the quasiparticles are introduced for a system of point bosons in such a way that the total number of quasiparticles is $\leq N$ (the same limitation exists also for a system of nonpoint bosons \cite{mtholes}).
 This limitation agrees with (\ref{3-4b}).
 The smallest quasimomentum of the system corresponds to the ground state: